 Astragalus – Used in both traditional Chinese and Western herbalism as an immune tonic.
 This herb stimulates the body’s immune action against viruses, has a mild antibiotic action and increases the activity of white blood cells.

-Propolis - This is not a herb, but a product from the bee hive.
+Propolis – This is not an herb, but a product from the beehive.
 It’s a waxy substance made from tree resins which the bees use to seal their hives.
-It has antimicrobial, antiviral and anti fungal properties, and is one of our favourites for any infection (great externally on cuts, excellent for dental issues, as well as colds & flus).
+It has antimicrobial, antiviral and antifungal properties, and is one of our favourites for any infection (great externally on cuts, excellent for dental issues, as well as colds & flus).

 Jiaogulan – A long-valued folk remedy for longevity and general well-being.
 It has only recently come into use worldwide for its adaptogenic and antioxidant activity, improving resistance to physical and emotional stress and reducing free radical damage.